SparkPost/support-docs/articles/tech-resources/smtp-rest-api-performance.md

 * Ensure your SMTP client has pipelining enabled, to reduce the roundtrip delay on some SMTP commands.

 ### Note on International Performance
-"Chatty" protocols, like SMTP, with many round trips between client and server, may be subject to greater than expected latency.
+"Chatty" protocols, like SMTP, with many round trips between client and server, may be subject to higher than expected latency.
 We recommend using our REST API in performance sensitive situations.
-If you have to send via SMTP, sending from a server within the US would be best.
-SparkPost EU is fully hosted withing Western Europe.
-For better performance in Europe or near, consider creating a [SparkPost EU](https://app.eu.sparkpost.com/join) account.
+If you need to send via SMTP, the closer your servers are to ours the better.
+Sparkpost is hosted in the US, so sending from a server in North America is recommended.
+For Sparpost EU, sending from Western Europe is recommended.

 ## General Message Size Considerations